YehudaGold/context-component/README.md

 ```
 The class `connect` HOC takes two optional functions:

-* mapStateToProps - take two parameters 'state' and 'ownProps' and return object of props, enabling you to transform rename and pick the relevant values from the context.
+* mapStateToProps - take two parameters `state` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
-* mapActionToProps - take two parameters 'actions' and 'ownProps' and return object of props, enabling you to transform rename and pick the relevant method's from the context.
+* mapActionToProps - take two parameters `actions` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.

 ---

-Or consuming the context by rendering the ContextComponent.Consumer:
+Or consuming the context by rendering the `ContextComponent.Consumer`:

 ```jsx
 import React from 'react';